MIRI spectrophotometry of GN-z11: Detection and nature of an optical red continuum component: Results and discussion

 The continuum-only fluxes show an SED blue in the rest-UV (F200W\range F444W\eqq$-$0.30\pmm0.05\,mag) with a flattening in $f_\nu$ up to rest-frame 0.5\micron (F444W\range F560W\eqq0.12\pmm0.21\,mag).
-Beyond \OIII{5008}, the SED appears to rise, with colours F560W\range F770W\eqq0.33\pmm0.24\,mag and F770W\range F1000W\eqq0.18\pmm0.40\,mag (0.26\pmm0.24 and 0.33\pmm0.40\,mag, respectively, if we consider the impact of the potential broad hydrogen Balmer lines components, see Sect.~\ref{subsec:Cont-only}).
+Beyond \OIII{$\lambda$5008}, the SED appears to rise, with colours F560W\range F770W\eqq0.33\pmm0.24\,mag and F770W\range F1000W\eqq0.18\pmm0.40\,mag (0.26\pmm0.24 and 0.33\pmm0.40\,mag, respectively, if we consider the impact of the potential broad hydrogen Balmer lines components, see Sect.~\ref{subsec:Cont-only}).
 Although the rest- UV and optical colours can be reproduced by a young (\simi10\Myr) stellar burst, it fails to explain the optical-red colours (\eg\,F560W\range F770W and F770W\range F1000W, see Figure~\ref{fig:color}).
 On the other hand, the Seyfert 2 spectrum can produce the optical-red continuum-only colours observed with MIRI but fails to explain the UV-blue colour F200W\range F444W.
-Finally, the LRD stacked and `The Cliff' spectra are too red, specially beyond 0.4\micron, and they are only marginally consistent with F770W\range F1000W due to the large uncertainty in the F1000W flux.
-These results, based on the traditional colour-colour diagrams, suggest that while the UV emission from GN-z11 can be produced by a young star-formation, the presence of an extra red source is needed to explain its rest-frame optical-red colours.
-Note however that in these colour-colour diagrams, the stellar plus nebular continuum models do not contain any contribution due to small amounts of hot dust emitting at optical-red wavelengths.
-Likewise, mixed stellar populations, that would produce optical colours different from those of (single age) instantaneous bursts are not represented.
+Finally, the LRD stacked and The Cliff spectra are too red, especially beyond 0.4\micron, and they are only marginally consistent with F770W\range F1000W due to the large uncertainty in the F1000W flux.
+These results, based on the traditional colour-colour diagrams, suggest that while the UV emission from GN-z11 can be produced by a young star formation burst, the presence of an extra red source is needed to explain its rest-frame optical-red colours.
+Note, however, that in these colour-colour diagrams, the stellar plus nebular continuum models do not contain any contribution due to small amounts of hot dust emitting at optical-red wavelengths.
+Likewise, mixed stellar populations that would produce optical colours different from those of (single age) instantaneous bursts are not represented.

-In the following sections we perform a more detailed modelling using different SED fitting codes with different scenarios (\eg SFHs, AGN; see Sect.~\ref{subsec:SED_fitting}) to investigate the origin behind these UV, optical and optical-red colours.
-Besides, SED fitting will allow us to model both the continuum and the emission lines simultaneously, providing a more complete view of the physical mechanisms driving the emission in GN-z11.
+In the following sections, we perform more detailed modelling using different SED fitting codes with different scenarios (\eg SFHs, AGN; see Sect.~\ref{subsec:SED_fitting}) to investigate the origin of these UV, optical, and optical-red colours.
+In addition, SED fitting also allows us to model both the continuum and the emission lines simultaneously, providing a more complete view of the physical mechanisms driving the emission in GN-z11.